 Over the course of last year, the Council's key corporate risks centred around balancing the needs and demands of the district and its communities, in the context of substantial ongoing reductions in local government funding and significant national policy changes coming through.
-The democratic changes arising from the May 2015 parliamentary and local elections continued to impact on such corporate risks.

 Over the medium to longer term, the Council is still currently planning to do more than it can afford to do.
-During the recent planning and budgeting exercise, the Council acknowledged that its risk appetite must increase, as it simply cannot expect to maintain or improve service delivery whilst managing down its annual spending (and/or increasing charging for specific services), and promoting innovation and transformation inevitably increases the inherent risks facing the Authority.
+The Council acknowledges that its risk appetite must increase, as it simply cannot expect to maintain or improve service delivery whilst managing down its annual spending (and/or increasing charging for specific services), and promoting innovation and transformation inevitably increases the inherent risks facing the Authority.
 Managing communities' and other stakeholders' expectations in light of this approach remains challenging, and this will grow as the impact of the City Council's (and other public sector organisations') budget decisions continue to bite.
+The Council's key strategic risks are due to be considered in June by Members, alongside the new Council Plan.

-With regard to managing such corporate and other risks, the Council adopted a pragmatic approach some years ago, and moved away from maintaining 'risk registers'.
-Instead, it seeks to ensure that appropriate risk management is actively undertaken through decision-making and day to day operations.
-A review of that approach is still due to be completed over the coming year, but this has been delayed as a result of other competing work demands and pressures.
+With regard to managing such corporate and other risks, the Council adopted a pragmatic approach some years ago, and moved away from seeking to maintain all-encompassing 'risk registers'.
+Instead, it seeks to ensure that alongside consideration of strategic risk, appropriate risk management is actively undertaken through decision-making and day to day operations.
+A review of that approach is still due to be completed over the coming year.

-More contextual and supporting information on the Council's corporate risks will be included in the Council's Annual Governance Statement (AGS), to be published in September alongside the Council's audited accounts.
+More contextual information relating to aspects of risk is included in the Council's Annual Governance Statement (AGS).